Entanglement transference and non-inertial quantum reference frames: ENTANGLEMENT DEGRADATION AND QRFS

 is a global even state.
 Thus, it satisfies the entanglement transference conditions in Eq. \eqref{eq:conjecture}.
 Two of these conditions are illustrated in Fig. \ref{fig:2e-2c-equals-3e}.
 Since $\ket{\phi_r}_{AR\bar R}$ satisfies Eq. \eqref{eq:conjecture}, the $\EE+\CC$ properties of the system can be fully characterized by providing six entanglement quantities, which we list in Table \ref{tab:entanglement1}.

-The invariant quantity $\mathcal{E}+\mathcal{C}$ identified in \cite{Cepollaro2024}, which is a special case of Eq. \eqref{eq:conjecture-corollary}, gives rise to three equations:
+The invariant quantity $\EE+\CC$ identified in \cite{Cepollaro2024}, which is a special case of Eq. \eqref{eq:conjecture-corollary}, gives rise to three equations:

 Indeed, these three equations are satisfied for the state $|\phi_r\rangle_{AR\bar R}$ for any given $r$.
-Fig. \ref{fig:e-and-c} shows the entanglement entropy $\mathcal{E}$ and subsystem entropy of coherence $\mathcal{C}$ of the $|\phi_r\rangle_{AR\bar R}$ system for (a) Alice and Rob's qubits from the perspective of anti-Rob, (b) Alice and anti-Rob's qubits from the perspective of Rob, and (c) Rob and anti-Rob's qubits from the perspective of Alice, as a function of the acceleration parameter $r$.
+Fig. \ref{fig:e-and-c} shows the entanglement entropy $\EE$ and subsystem entropy of coherence $\CC$ of the $|\phi_r\rangle_{AR\bar R}$ system for (a) Alice and Rob's qubits from the perspective of anti-Rob, (b) Alice and anti-Rob's qubits from the perspective of Rob, and (c) Rob and anti-Rob's qubits from the perspective of Alice, as a function of the acceleration parameter $r$.

 In addition to satisfying Eq. \eqref{eq:pair1}-\eqref{eq:pair3}, we observe in Fig. \ref{fig:e-and-c}a that the entanglement between Alice and Rob's qubits from the perspective of anti-Rob begins at the maximal value when $r=0$ and decreases monotonically to a fixed non-zero value as $r$ increases.
-This behaviour is commensurate with the entanglement degradation observed in \cite{Alsing2006}.
-In \cite{Alsing2006}, anti-Rob's system is traced out, and one computes entanglement for the mixed state shared by Alice and Rob.
-Here, we simply consider the system from anti-Rob's
+This behaviour is commensurate with the entanglement degradation observed in \cite{Alsing2006}, where anti-Rob's system is traced out, and one computes entanglement for the mixed state shared by Alice and Rob.
+In particular, the entanglement of formation for the reduced mixed state computed in \cite{Alsing2006} is equal to the entanglement entropy of the corresponding perspectival state.

 Perhaps most interestingly, we observe that this perspectival degradation in entanglement can be \emph{exactly offset} by accounting for a complementary perspectival coherence, namely $\CC^{(\bar R)}_R$.
 In this sense, the missing entanglement can be interpreted as having been converted into subsystem coherence.
 Visually, in Fig. \ref{fig:e-and-c}, the yellow dashed curve plus the red dashed curve equals the red solid curve, which is constant at unity.
 This result can also be understood via entanglement transference by noting that $\EE_{A,R\bar R}$ is unity for all accelerations.
 If we add the other subsystem's coherence, $\CC^{(\bar R)}_A$, the degradation is offset, but only partially.